hugodro/Dflat/README.md

 D flat is a programming language that utilizes C# as its base syntax.
 That means that to start with, D flat is a implementation of the C# language standard, as provided by Microsoft.

 But wait, there is more.
-Db is a more advance language than C#.
+Db is a more advanced language than C#.
 In order to introduce new syntax and features to C# in a well managed fashion, the advances of Db are categorized in independent sets, called districts.